data-prep-kit/data-prep-kit/transforms/universal/opensearch/README.md

-# OpenSource Transform
+# OpenSearch Transform
 Please see the set of
 [transform project conventions](../../README.md#transform-project-conventions)
 for details on general project conventions, transform configuration, testing and IDE set up.

 ## Summary
-The opensearch transform creates and inserts data into an index.
+The OpenSearch transform creates and inserts data into an index.
 If an embeddings column is present, a [k-NN vector index](https://docs.opensearch.org/latest/vector-search/creating-vector-index/) is created; otherwise, a regular index is used.

 ## Output Format